NU-Digital-Cultures/Octopus-Repo/Portfolio/Portfolio.md

 ### Outline the challenges that our group faced and our work to overcome them:

-### a critical reflection on the context of our project:
+### A critical reflection on the context of our project:

 The context of our project was to "accurately demonstrate who are bad actors in the housing market while empowering tenants to demand safe, stable and good